 Access current residency dates at Residency Dates.

-A student who takes exception to the residency status assigned may file a written appeal to the Associate Vice President for Enrollment Management and Academic Services, Illinois State University, Campus Box 4900, Normal, IL 61790-4900 within twenty (20) days of the notification of status.
+A student who is denied in –state residency status may file a written appeal to the Associate Provost for Undergraduate Education, Illinois State University, Campus Box 4000, Normal, IL 61790-4000 within ten (10) business days of the notification of status.